Kibbu92/CustumQuantumTensorflow/paper/paper.md

 Among these, PennyLane represents one of the most widely used solutions.
 It provides high-level abstractions for quantum circuit construction, including data encoding strategies and variational templates.
-A key strength of PennyLane lies in its flexibility, supporting the integration with TensorFlow [CITE], PyTorch [CITE], and JAX/Haiku [CITE] through dedicated interface layers (e.g., qml.qnn.KerasLayer, qml.qnn.TorchLayer).
-Similarly, TensorFlow Quantum enables the implementation of HQNNs by using Cirq [cite] as its underlying quantum circuit simulator.
+A key strength of PennyLane lies in its flexibility, supporting the integration with TensorFlow [@tensorflow:2015], PyTorch [@pytorch:2019], and FLAX/JAX [@flax:2020, @jax:2018] through dedicated interface layers (e.g., qml.qnn.KerasLayer, qml.qnn.TorchLayer).
+Similarly, TensorFlow Quantum enables the implementation of HQNNs by using Cirq [@Cirq:2025] as its underlying quantum circuit simulator.

 Despite their capabilities, these frameworks share a common architectural paradigm: quantum circuits are treated as external components executed outside the core machine learning graph.
 This leads to: